ThomasMBury/thomasbury.net/content/home/experience.md

     date_start: '2015-09-01'
     date_end: '2020-01-31'
     description: |2-
+        - Advisors: <a href="https://www.math.uwaterloo.ca/~cbauch/ " target="_blank">Dr. Chris Bauch</a>, <a href="https://anand-lab-globalecochange.uoguelph.ca/" target="_blank">Dr. Madhur Anand</a>
         - <a href="https://uwspace.uwaterloo.ca/handle/10012/15531" target="_blank">Thesis</a>: "Detecting and distinguishing transitions in ecological systems: model and data-driven approaches".
-        - Developed methodology and an open-source <a href="https://github.com/ThomasMBury/ewstools" target="_blank">Python package</a> for detecting tipping points (bifurcations) in time series data.
+#        - Developed methodology and an open-source <a href="https://github.com/ThomasMBury/ewstools" target="_blank">Python package</a> for detecting tipping points (bifurcations) in time series data.
-        - Tested methodology with climate, ecological, geological and engineering datasets, which outperformed conventional methods.
+#        - Tested methodology with climate, ecological, geological and engineering datasets, which outperformed conventional methods.
-        - Published as first-author in leading journals including PNAS, Journal of the Royal Society Interface, and PLOS Comp.
+#        - Published as first-author in leading journals including PNAS, Journal of the Royal Society Interface, and PLOS Comp.
 Biology.
-        - Presented work at international conferences including TEDx, Soc. for Mathematical Biology, and Canadian Soc. of Applied and Industrial Mathematics.
+#        - Presented work at international conferences including TEDx, Soc. for Mathematical Biology, and Canadian Soc. of Applied and Industrial Mathematics.

   - title: Course Instructor
     company: Faculty of Mathematics, University of Waterloo